donqustix/emugaboy/README.md

 # emugaboy

-Q: What's done at this moment?
+Q: What's done at the moment?
 A: All the CPU's instructions are implemented, and they pass Blargg's tests.
-The emulator fully supports such a game as Tetris.
+The emulator fully supports Tetris.

 ## Screenshots:
 #### Tests